 - “Thank you once again for your hard work and commitment to excellence at Wanta Thome Law Firm.”
 Brae F.

-When you choose to work with one of our employee rights attorneys in Chicago, you can expect us to be professional, attentive to your needs, and supportive.
+When you work with our employee attorneys in Chicago, you can expect us to be professional and supportive.
+We will pay attention to your needs.
 The process typically involves:

 - Initial Consultation: We have a confidential meeting to discuss your situation, understand your concerns, and assess potential legal claims.